 The Eleven Plus Tutors Ltd Launch New Online Store with Practice Papers for Preparation for the UK 11+ Examination

-Essex, England – The Eleven Plus Tutors, a leading tutoring company in Essex that specialises in preparing students for the 11 plus exam, is excited to announce the launch of its new online store that offers parents access to a selection of 11 plus practice papers to help their children prepare for the examination.
+Essex, England, March 19, 2024 (GLOBE NEWSWIRE) -- The Eleven Plus Tutors, a leading tutoring company in Essex that specialises in preparing students for the 11 plus exam, is excited to announce the launch of its new online store that offers parents access to a selection of 11 plus practice papers to help their children prepare for the examination.

 With a proven track record of aiding children’s entrance to grammar schools and having been used successfully by The Eleven Plus Tutors in mock exam sessions, the practice papers available in the tutoring company’s new online store include specialised resources like GL non-verbal reasoning and GL maths papers, which are essential for children aiming to enter competitive grammar schools.
 The papers focus on crucial skills such as pattern recognition, problem-solving, and comprehension, which are pivotal in the 11+ exams and offer a broad range of questions that reflect the actual test content.